Muts256/Active-Directory-Monitoring/README.md

 Objectives:
   - To enhance the analyst's practical skills using SIEM-Splunk.
   - Installation and configuration of Splunk, Active Directory, and Sysmon.
-  - Search and analyze events on Splunk
+  - Search and analyze events on Splunk.
-  - Detect, analyze, and investigate a Brute Force Attack
+  - Detect, analyze, and investigate a Brute Force Attack.
-  - Using AtomicRedTeam and MITRE ATT&CK for penetration testing
+  - Using AtomicRedTeam and MITRE ATT&CK for penetration testing.
   - Document findings.
 See the Active Directory PDF above